jackyzha0/jackyzha0.github.io/content/newsletters/issue-2.md

 ## 2 things I’ve been wondering about

 1. What does it mean to find fulfilment in what you do?
 I've found myself involved with an overabundance of projects in the past year and only a select handful have truly been fulfilling to work on.
-I'm doing a bit of introspection in hopes of maybe figuring out why I love doing the things I love and maybe an answer to [`$whoami`](/thoughts/whoami).
+I'm doing a bit of introspection in hopes of maybe figuring out why I love doing the things I love and maybe an answer to who I am.
 2. [What's not in the frame](https://www.youtube.com/watch?v=ZRZuEGuU_es).
 In which Hank talks about the [metaphorical 'frame'](posts/context-collapse.md), or the context in which people present themselves.
 People choose to present themselves a certain way in front of others and in doing so, leave a lot of what's *actually* going on outside the frame.
 If all we ever see are other people's frames, how do we remind ourselves of what's going on outside of it and normalize being 'out-of-frame'?

 ## 1 thing I’ve done